SalimOfShadow/Kamernet-Bot/README.md

    npm start
    ```

-2. The bot will begin checking new listings on Kamernet.net and automatically reply to any that match the criteria defined in your .env file.
+2. The bot will begin checking new listings on Kamernet.net and automatically reply to any that match the criteria defined in your .json file.

 3. The bot will output logs to the terminal.
 It will also create a file named **logs.txt** with informations about replies sent, successful interactions, or errors encountered.